Estimated reading time: 5 minutes

-In 1806 the Republic was forced to accept Louis Napoleon, the brother of the French Emperor, as the King of Holland.
-He took possession of the city hall, which he converted to a royal palace, redecorating it in Empire style.
+In 1806 the Republic was forced to recognise Louis Napoleon, brother of the French Emperor, as King of Holland.
+He took possession of the Town Hall, which he transformed into a royal palace and redecorated in the Empire style.

-In the course of the 20th centry, Louis Napoleon’s modifications were reversed and the palace was restored to its original state of a government building based on classical models.
-However, many of Louis Napoleon’s furnishings are still on view today.
+During the 20th century, the changes made by Louis Napoleon were reversed and the palace was restored to its original state as a government building in the classical style.
+However, many of Louis Napoleon’s furnishings can still be seen today.

 At the King’s Disposal

-The palace is also used on National Memorial day, May 4th, when the Dutch remember those who suffered and died under the Nazi German occupation during WWII.
-The King and his entourage walk from the palace to the National Monument at the opposite end of Dam Square, where they participate in a wreath-laying ceremony.
+The palace is also used on National Remembrance Day, May 4, when the Dutch commemorate those who suffered and died under German occupation during World War II.
+The king and his entourage walk from the palace to the National Monument at the other end of Dam Square, where they participate in a wreath-laying ceremony.

 Royal Palace no longer white

-A comparison between the 1668 painting of the palace by Jan van Kessel, and the current photograph above shows that the building has drastically changed color over the years.
+A comparison between the 1668 painting of the palace by Jan van Kessel and the current photo above shows that the color of the building has changed drastically over the years.

-The palace was built using Bentheimer – a sandstone that originally has a white appearance with a slight yellowish gleam.
-Unfortunately, while the stone is strong enough, it is very susceptible to weathering, which accounts for the palace’s current grey/brownish appearance.
+The palace was built of Bentheimer, a sandstone that originally has a white appearance with a slight yellowish tinge.
+Unfortunately, although the stone is strong enough, it is very susceptible to weathering, which is why today the palace has a grey-brownish appearance.